Scroll to top

 Other expenses

-Some of the hosting organizations can have participation fee that helps them finance accommodation and food for volunteers.
-All of these fees are always listed in description of each project.
+Some of the hosting organizations can change a participation fee (incoming/extra fee) that helps them finance accommodation and food for volunteers.
+The fees are always listed in the description of each project.

 Choosing a workcamp